 - Tax advantages.
 Withdrawals from 529 college savings plans are federal income tax free when you use them for qualified higher education expenses.
-This includes tuition, books, fees, supplies, and other approved expenses at accredited institutions.
+This includes tuition, books, fees, supplies, and other approved expenses at eligible institutions.

 - Control.
-When you open a 529 account with a grandchild as beneficiary, you maintain control of the account, which lets you decide when to disburse the proceeds; you can even decide to change the beneficiary if desired.2 Or, if the parent opens the 529 account, you can simply gift to that account and the parent maintains control.
+When you open a 529 account with a grandchild as beneficiary, you maintain control of the account, which lets you decide when to disburse the proceeds; you can even decide to change the beneficiary, if desired.2 Or, if the parent opens the 529 account, you can simply gift to that account and the parent maintains control.

 - Minimal impact on financial aid.
 Because 529 college savings plans are considered parental assets, they are included in the Expected Family Contribution (EFC) calculation for federal financial aid, and count for up to 5.6% of assets (versus 20% for a student asset such as a UGMA/UTMA account).

 - One catch to consider for a grandparent’s 529 account.
 A 529 account held by a grandparent is treated differently for the purposes of student aid.
 The account balance isn’t included as an asset in the EFC calculation.
 However, once the money is distributed, it is considered student income.
 Student income can have a significant impact on financial aid.
 (See further discussion below.)
 "A gift from a grandparent is seen as an indication that there’s more income that the student could be using," says Keith Bernhardt, vice president of college planning at Fidelity Investments.